 Employment agency convicted of overcharging foreign domestic helper

-A licensee of an employment agency (EA) was convicted and fined $10,000 at the Kwun Tong Magistrates' Courts today (January 5) for overcharging a foreign domestic helper (FDH).
-The Court also ordered the EA to refund the excessive placement fee of $12,000 to the FDH concerned.
+A licensee of an employment agency (EA) was convicted at the Tuen Mun Magistrates' Courts today (January 10) of overcharging a foreign domestic helper (FDH) and was fined $6,000.

-In June 2017, the Employment Agencies Administration (EAA) of the Labour Department (LD) received a complaint from a FDH against Quality Consultants Agency (located in Tsim Sha Tsui) for charging her an excessive amount of commission for assisting her to look for a job-placement overseas.
-With the FDH concerned agreed to assist in the investigation and investigation had revealed sufficient evidence that the licensee of the EA concerned had overcharged the FDH, the LD decided to take out prosecution against the agency.
+In May 2019, the Employment Agencies Administration (EAA) of the Labour Department (LD) received a complaint from an FDH against the Kai Sing Employment Agency, located in Tin Shui Wai, for charging her an excessive commission.
+As an investigation revealed sufficient evidence that the licensee of the EA concerned had overcharged the FDH, the LD decided to take out prosecution against the licensee.

-According to the law, a licensee or an associate of a licensee in respect of an EA, or a person purporting to act as such a licensee or associate, is not allowed to collect from job-seekers any fees or charges other than the prescribed commission, which is set at no more than 10 per cent of the latter's first month's salary upon successful placement.
+According to the law, a licensee or an associate of a licensee in respect of an EA, or a person purporting to act as such a licensee or associate, is not allowed to collect from a job seeker any fees or charges other than the prescribed commission, which is an amount not exceeding 10 per cent of the first month's salary of the job seeker upon successful placement.

-The LD reminds EAs to operate in full compliance with the law, as well as the Code of Practice for Employment Agencies at all times.
+The LD reminds EAs to operate in full compliance with the law and the Code of Practice for Employment Agencies at all times.
 Failure to do so may lead to prosecution and/or revocation of licence.
 The Employment (Amendment) Ordinance 2018, effective since February 9, 2018, has raised the maximum penalty for overcharging job seekers to a fine of $350,000 and imprisonment for three years.

-For enquiries or complaints about unlicensed operation, on overcharging job-seekers' commission by EAs or concerning the Code, please call the EAA of the LD at 2115 3667, or visit its office at unit 906, 9/F, One Mong Kok Road Commercial Centre, 1 Mong Kok Road, Kowloon.
+For enquiries or complaints about unlicensed operations or overcharging by EAs, please call the EAA of the LD at 2115 3667, or visit its office at Unit 906, 9/F, One Mong Kok Road Commercial Centre, 1 Mong Kok Road, Kowloon.

 Issued at HKT 17:15